-This course will explore the theories and research in emergent literacy and beginning reading, phonics instruction and spelling.
-Student will compare historical perspectives on language acquisition, beginning reading and writing, and the interrelationship of reading, writing, listening, and various stages of reading and writing, and spelling development, using a wide range of children's literature, poetry, creative dramatics and storytelling.
-Formal and Informal methods of assessment will be conducted with emphasis on at-risk or struggling reader with particular concern of ELLs.
+Explores the theories and research in emergent literacy and beginning reading, phonics instruction, and spelling.
+Students compare historical perspectives on language acquisition, beginning reading and writing, and the interrelationship of reading, writing, listening, and various stages of reading and writing, and spelling development, using a wide range of children's literature, poetry, creative dramatics, and storytelling.
+Formal and Informal assessment methods are conducted with emphasis on at-risk or struggling reader with particular concern of ELLs.